docker/docs/compose/compose-file/compose-file-v2.md

 ### links

 Link to containers in another service.
-Either specify both the service name and a link alias (`SERVICE:ALIAS`), or just the service name.
+Either specify both the service name and a link alias (`"SERVICE:ALIAS"`), or just the service name.

     web:
       links:
-       - db
+       - "db"
-       - db:database
+       - "db:database"
-       - redis
+       - "redis"

 Containers for the linked service will be reachable at a hostname identical to the alias, or the service name if no alias was specified.